ripx80/site/content/posts/05-nftables-router.md

 linktitle: "nftables router"
 description: "configure a nixos system as a router based on nftables"
 date: 2024-05-31
-draft: true
+draft: false
 tags:
   - network
   - security
+  - nftables
   - nix
 keywords:
   - network
   - security
+  - nftables
   - nix
 weight: 0
 ---

-- (todo): should i use fake ip's instead of meta.ip to reduce overload?

 ## short

 this post deals with some advanced rules and configurations to build router based on the previous post about [nftables - basics](https://ripx80.de/posts/04-nftables/). the focus is in general on nftables but the whole thing is build on a nixos system.

-if you need additional ideas or use cases? take a look at (50 things to do with nftables, comming soon) post.
+if you need additional ideas or use cases? take a look at the blog (comming soon) post.

 - system: x86_64
 - kernel: 6.7.9